Janaina-MJ/udacity-git-course/README.md

-# udacity-git-course
-Git and versioning
+# This is the repo for Udacity's Version Control with Git course.